aws-samples/realtime-fraud-prevention/README.md

 ## Accessing OpenSearch Dashboards

 OpenSearch is created in a private VPC.
-Therefore to access OpenSearch Dashboards, you will need to create a [Windows jump server](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html).
+Therefore to access OpenSearch Dashboards, you will need to create a [Windows jump server](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html) **in the public subnet of the provisioned VPC**.

 ## Security